 Taping can irritate the nose in some cases.
 Some patients have difficulty removing the residue from the tape in the morning.

-If the patient does not note a difference in the mornings when he/she tapes versus not taping then taping is no longer required.
-This is discussed in conjunction with Dr. Shah if you have any questions or concerns about how long you should tape your nose.
+If the patient does not note a difference on mornings when he/she tapes or doesn’t tape, then taping is no longer required.
+Consult with Dr. Shah if you have any questions or concerns about how long you should tape your nose.